Emoinu Fish Fest

-The Emoinu Fish Fest (Emoinu Nga Kumhei), also known as the Imoinu Fish Festival(Imoinu Nga Kummei), is an upcoming grand fair, to be organised by the Department of Fisheries, Government of Manipur, on the 12th day of the Meitei lunar month of "Wakching", which is traditionally, the day of Emoinu Eratpa (Imoinu Iratpa), the sacred festival dedicated to Emoinu (Imoinu), the ancient Meitei goddess of wealth and prosperity.
+The Emoinu Fish Fest (Emoinu Nga Kumhei), also known as the Imoinu Fish Festival(Imoinu Nga Kummei), is an annual grand fair, organised by the Department of Fisheries, Government of Manipur, on the 12th day of the Meitei lunar month of "Wakching", which is traditionally, the day of Emoinu Eratpa (Imoinu Iratpa), the sacred festival dedicated to Emoinu (Imoinu), the ancient Meitei goddess of wealth and prosperity.

-The first edition of the event will be organised on 3rd January, 2023.
+The first edition of the event was organised on 3 January 2023.

-The event will be organised in the Hapta Kangjeibung in Imphal East district, Manipur.
+The event was organised in the Hapta Kangjeibung in Imphal East district, Manipur.

-The fish festival will commence from the morning of the very day, due to the fact that there will be ritual ceremony during the nighttime.
+The fish festival commenced from the morning of the very day, due to the fact that there was ritual ceremony during the nighttime.